typhoon-php/typhoon/README.md

 ## Caching

 You can use any [PSR-16](https://www.php-fig.org/psr/psr-16/) implementation for caching, but we highly recommend [Typhoon OPcache](https://github.com/typhoon-php/opcache).
-Typhoon OPcache stores values as php files that could be opcached.
+It stores values as php files that could be opcached.
 It is much faster than an average file cache implementation that uses `serialize`.

 ```php
 use Typhoon\Reflection\TyphoonReflector;